juandesant/YANOTECH/_posts/2021-11-15-cdf-change-directory-where-file-lives.markdown

 **TL;DR**: `cdf` is a tool that you can use in any bash-like shell (zsh included) to change to the directory that contains the file whose path is being passed as an argument.

-As a macOS user, I'm very used to the fact that you can use Show in Finder on many occassions.
+As a macOS user, I'm very used to the fact that you can use *Show in Finder* or *Show in enclosing folder* on many occassions.
 But sometimes, you want to do something similar in the terminal.

 That is why I developed the following bash function (which started in my `.bash_profile`, and now lives in my `.zshrc`) that does exactly that: